-Students are expected to secure their books, materials, and other possessions inside their locked locker at all times and to keep their locker combination to themselves.
-All bags and backpacks must be placed safely inside or on top of students' lockers.
+Students will have the opportunity to request a locker to store their belongings.
+Our students are encouraged to secure their books, materials, and other possessions inside their locked locker at all times and to keep their locker combination to themselves.
+All bags, lunchboxes, and backpacks must be placed safely inside or on top of students' lockers.